Definition of 'loving'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 You meet an ambitious person who is loving and supportive.
 The Sun (2016)Tell your girlfriend it would be far better for her mum to find a loving relationship for herself.
 The Sun (2016)And surely there is a less intrusive way of telling the world what a loving husband she has?
 The Sun (2016)It's a really happy story and she deserves to be in a loving relationship.
 The Sun (2016)Your confidence and willpower suddenly feel so strong, meaning you can set the pace in a loving relationship.
 The Sun (2016)When it comes to love, one question and one answer could change what seems to be just flirty fun into such a warm and loving relationship.
 The Sun (2016)I would love to have a loving relationship but I want to have fun too.
 The Sun (2016)It was a loving family with a hard work ethic.
 Times, Sunday Times (2015)This will be a challenging but loving relationship.
 The Sun (2014)We want to make sure people keep loving tennis.
 Times, Sunday Times (2007)She is a very sensible person and a loving mother and wife.
 The Sun (2013)This could also take the pressure off a relationship and bring back that loving feeling.
 The Sun (2012)He was a loving husband and father.
 The Sun (2007)We are going to have to overwhelm the culture with loving care.
 Christianity Today (2000)Investigation proved that her family were loving and more than a little puzzled.
 Know Your Own Mind (1991)He is also the loving father of an infant daughter.
 The Times Literary Supplement (2012)The moon helps a relationship rediscover that loving feeling.
 The Sun (2013)And a loving family would not be torn to bits.
 The Sun (2013)It sounds as if he finds intimacy in a loving relationship much more of a challenge.
-The Sun (2013)To see them smirking in the dock after depriving my family of a loving father made me feel sick.
-The Sun (2008)There's something loving about the photos.
+The Sun (2013)There's something loving about the photos.
 Times, Sunday Times (2013)In loving memory, to my beautiful granddaughter.
 The Sun (2008)They sat eating together at the kitchen table, a loving husband and wife to the end.
 Times, Sunday Times (2010)He also tweeted a touching picture of his mum inside a white heart with the caption: 'In loving memory.
 The Sun (2015)

 Trends of 'loving'